 People are also reading…

-- What to know about Waterloo man arrested for grooming after Snapchat sting
+- What to know about a Waterloo woman who dies after falling out of car

 Q: What are the new voting requirements?
 What evidence do I have to show to vote and can I vote by mail?
 What are the requirements there to make you eligible to vote in this country now?